 Scott Disick and Sofia Richie Reportedly Split

-Scott Disick and Sofia Richie have called it quits!
+Scott Disick and Sofia Richie have called it quits.

 The 35-year-old reality star and the 19-year-old model have broken up, according to multiple reports.
+People reports that Richie ended the relationship, and quotes a source who alleges Disick cheated on her.
+The report comes after Disick was spotted hugging a woman at Kanye West's album release party on Thursday night in Wyoming.

+Meanwhile, E!
+News quotes a source who alleges that Richie was "fed up" with Disick's partying ways.
+"Scott has been off the rails recently and is not in a good place," the source tells the outlet.
+"He goes in waves of partying really hard and then will have his good days and it's just very toxic behavior.
+It's very up and down."

+ET has reached out to both Richie and Disick's reps for comment.

 Disick and Richie began dating in 2017 and made their relationship Instagram official in September.
 Just last month, Lionel Richie's daughter sent her then-beau a sweet message for his birthday.